neighbourhoodsnetwork/zeroex-take-order-bot/README.md

 OPTIMISM_API_KEY=""
 FTM_API_KEY=""
 ```
-`WALLET_KEY` will be used as the wallet that submits the transactions and `RPC_URL` will be the provider required for submitting transactions, the operating network also is derived from `RPC_URL`.
+`WALLET_KEY` will be used as the wallet that submits the transactions and `RPC_URL` will be the provider required for submitting transactions.<br>
-All these values can also be provided through cli arguments with thier respective flag, please see CLI section for more info.
+All these values can alternatively be provided through cli with thier corresponding flag, please see CLI section for more info.
 <br>

-In order to set the operating `Orderbook`, `ZeroExOrderBookFlashBorrower` contracts, specify them in `./config.json` in their respective fields, these will be the contracts that the bot tries to read and clear orders on.
+In order to set the operating `Orderbook`, `ZeroExOrderBookFlashBorrower` contracts, specify them in `./config.json` in their respective fields, these will be the contracts that the bot tries to read and clear orders on.<br>
 Example of a configuration:
 ```json
 [